 The State has reviewed the final rule for the Medicaid home and community-based services settings, issued by CMS in January 2014.
 The final regulation addresses several sections of Medicaid law under which states may use federal Medicaid funds to pay for home and community-based services.
 In particular, the state has assessed requirements established in the rule for the qualities of settings that are eligible for Medicaid reimbursement for home and community-based services provided under sections 1915(c), 1915(i) and 1915(k) and the potential implications for Minnesota's personal care assistance services redesign initiative and the state's efforts to expand self-directed options under CFSS.
 On January 7, 2015 DHS submitted Minnesota's plan to transition to compliance with the CMS regulation governing home and community-based settings.
 The transition plan applies to all five of Minnesota's home and community-based waiver programs under authority of §1915(c) of the Social Security Act.
 On June 2, 2017, the state received initial approval of systemic assessment and remediation strategies to be implemented under the Statewide Transition Plan.
-The final draft of the Statewide Transition Plan was approved by CMS on February 12, 2019.
+The final draft of the Statewide Transitional Plan was submitted on December 17, 2018 for review and approval.